 Australians working within the Melbourne area and parts of Victoria have an additional reason to look forward to the race.
 For them, ever since the late 1800s, Melbourne Cup Day has become an actual public holiday.
 Although other parts of the country don’t officially celebrate the Melbourne Cup Holiday, in practice, many people choose to take a day off.

-Melbourne Cup Carnival FAQ
+Melbourne Cup Carnival FAQs

 It is, depending on where in Australia you live.
 Melbourne Cup day is a public holiday, but not a national public holiday.
 That means that only the residents of Melbourne and certain parts of Victoria get a day off.